A Little Bit About Tracy

 For kiddos and teens, this can take at least 5-6 sessions of trust building before we get into the “meat” of why they are here to see me.
 Sometimes other kids take much longer, so be patient with the process.
 I use a prescriptive approach depending on each individual’s needs.
 I draw upon cognitive behavioral, art based techniques, sandtray, motivational, and client centered approaches.

 If all of this sounds like a great fit to you, or if you have further questions, feel free to give me a call at 970-460-8024 or set up a FREE phone consultation under the services tab.
+I currently have immediate afterschool availability, if needed!
+I offer both in-person and virtual therapy, depending on ages and needs.
 I look forward to support you, your child, and your family!